We Loved to Run

 “Reents has written a new kind of campus novel: a funny, inventive, warmhearted portrait of a college cross country team that begins as an insightful exploration of human competitiveness and becomes a moving ode to surviving trauma through female friendship and collective action.
 This novel is a wild, brave run through the dark, and the ending might stir you to tears.”—Eric Puchner, New York Times bestselling author of Dream State

 “Pulled tense with all the beauty, strength, and desperation of youth, We Loved to Run is a stunner of a novel.
+It’s as gorgeous and ferocious as the sport at its center, covering miles in the lives of the star runners on a college cross-country team.
 This book is muscles in motion and hearts spilled out.
 It’s a tribute to what the body can do, what it suffers, and how it survives.”—Julia Phillips, bestselling author of Bear and Disappearing Earth

 We Loved to Run jumps out of the gates and doesn’t let up, not even for a second—it’s blistering, it’s unputdownable.
 With razor-sharp wit, compassion, and knowing insight, Reents interrogates identity, sacrifice, friendship, the marriage between pleasure and pain, and the pressure cooker of college sports, of the desire for greatness, of the price we pay for our ambition.”—Marisa Crane, author of A Sharp Endless Need